AnyLog-co/documentation/deployments/Networking & Security/anylog_authentication.md

 }}
 ```

-At this point the node which declared the has the keys `root` can be used to declare other member in the network, as well
+The node maintaining `root` can be used to declare other member in the network, as well as their permissions.
-as their permissions.
-We recommend having a [node member](#declare-non-root-member) for the node as well.

 ### Declare non-Root Member
-Except for `root` member policy, all other members must be associated with a subset of permissions of what their
+Except for `root` member policy, all other members must be associated with a policy that determines their permissions.
-respective keys can and cannot do.
 The default scripts provide examples for permissions with [no restrictions](https://github.com/AnyLog-co/AnyLog-Network/blob/develop/scripts/authentication/no_restrictions_permissions.al)
 and with [limited permissions](https://github.com/AnyLog-co/AnyLog-Network/blob/develop/scripts/authentication/limited_permissions.al).
 The limited permissions allows commands such as: _get_, _sql_ and _blockchain_.